Greg Craig, ex-Obama White House counsel, indicted on making false statements to DOJ

 "The purpose of the scheme was for Craig to avoid registration as an agent of Ukraine," the indictment reads.
 "Registration would require disclosure of the fact that Private Ukrainian had paid Craig and the Law Firm more than $4 million ... [and] undermine the Report and Craig's perceived independence; and impair the ability of Craig and others at the Law FIrm to later return to government positions."

-FARA violations were only rarely prosecuted until Mueller took aim at Paul Manafort, President Trump's former campaign chairman, for his own lobbying work in Ukraine.
-Manafort, who connected Craig with Yanukovych, has been convicted on numerous bank and tax fraud charges, and was separately accused of FARA violations as well.
+FARA violations were only rarely prosecuted until Mueller took aim at Manafort for his own lobbying work in Ukraine.
+Manafort, who counted Yanukovych as one of his most lucrative clients, has been convicted on numerous bank and tax fraud charges, and was separately accused of FARA violations as well.

 Manafort was sentenced earlier this year to approximately seven years in prison.